 Maximise the Algorithm

 Of course, you also have to make sure your brand is reaching your target customer on Google Search results, too.
-In order to rank well and become visible to your customers, you have to “please” the algorithm.
+To rank well and become visible to your customers, you have to “please” the algorithm.
 Google only wants to show people results that are relevant to them.
 If traffic is coming to your website through your keyword then not purchasing anything, the algorithm doesn’t think it’s relevant.

 There are several ways you can please the algorithm by increasing conversions.
 Try offering coupon codes to encourage people to convert, which will increase the relevance between your website and the keyword.
 A combination of good SEO and brand building will help you rank first in search results for relevant keywords.